taustation-fan/taustation-fan.github.io/orbital-mechanics.md

 Here `r` is the radius and `φ` the angle of the station at time 0. `sin` and `cos` are the [sine and cosine trigonometric functions](https://en.wikipedia.org/wiki/Trigonometric_functions). π is roughly 3.14159.

-(This assume that the stations are rotating clockwise in our coordinate system; but it doesn't really matter, as long as they all rotate in the same direction, which they do).
+(This assumes that the stations are rotating clockwise in our coordinate system; but it doesn't really matter, as long as they all rotate in the same direction, which they do).

 ### Relative Motion Between Two Stations